-Mills are used to drilling, bore, cut gears, threads, and slots in the metal industry.
+Mills are used to drill, bore, and cut gears, threads, and slots in the metal industry.
 The rotary cutters on these machines perform many small, separate cuts into a workpiece to shape it accordingly.
 While milling has various purposes, it's mostly used to cut oversized, round, and rectangular holes for mass-produced equipment in the aerospace, medical, and automotive industries.

 Milling machines manufacture machined parts usually made from steel or aluminum, although they can also produce ones from plastic or wood.
 Since their inception in the early 1800s, these machines have evolved from manual operations to sophisticated computer-controlled CNC varieties.
 Milling machine transport, like most industrial and manufacturing equipment, requires specialized freight shipping.

-Different Sized Milling Machines
+Different Sizes of Milling Machines that We Ship

 Different milling machines have varying functions depending on the type of control, spindle orientation, number of axes, purpose, and power source.
 The average milling machine weighs from 60,000 to 90,000 pounds and is equipped with roughly 7-foot-wide cutting drums, powered by 600 to 800-hp engines.